 Non-Bahamian nationals who are desirous of living for any purpose other than working in the Bahamas, must seek authorization from the Department of Immigration.
-This comes in the form of a Residence Permit, also commonly known as an Annual Permit.
+This comes in the form of a Permit to Reside, also commonly known as an Annual Permit.

 - $200.00 non-refundable processing fee (payable by cash, credit/debit card, postal money order or bank certified cheque)